 You first need to set up an API key in your Adyen Customer Area:

-- Go to Account > API credentials, and select the credential for your integration, for example ws@Company.[YourCompanyAccount].
+2. Go to Developers > API credentials, and select the API credential username for your integration, for example ws@Company.[YourCompanyAccount].

 Then fill out the following fields in your SAP back office: